Monomialization of a quasianalytic morphism: Pre-monomial morphisms

 In the latter case, by the quasianalytic continuation theorem \cite[Thm.\,1.3]{BBC}, there is a compact neighbourhood $K$ of $a$ such that, if $a'\in K$ and $\hg_{a'}$ denotes the formal expansion of $g$ at $a'$, then $\hg_{a'} = H_{\Phi(a')}\circ\hPhi_{a'}$, where $H_{\Phi(a')}$ is a formal power series at $\Phi(a')$ (depending only on the image point).
 In particular, there is a function $h$ on $\Phi(K)$ such that $g=h\circ\Phi$ on $K$.
 (Of course, $h$ is continuous, but we do not need to use this.)
 The result now follows from Proposition \ref{prop:QuasianalyticExtensionReplacement}. \end{proof}

-\begin{remark} In the case that $\cQ$ is the class of real analytic functions, we do not need Proposition \ref{prop:QuasianalyticExtensionReplacement} because the condition $G = H\circ\hPhi_a$, where $G$ is convergent and $\Phi$ is generically of maximal rank, implies that $H$ is convergent; this result was first proved by Gabrielov \cite{Gab} and three different proofs can be found in \cite{BBC}, \cite{EH}, \cite{Malg}. \end{remark}
+\begin{remark} In the case that $\cQ$ is the class of real-analytic functions, we do not need Proposition \ref{prop:QuasianalyticExtensionReplacement} because the condition $G = H\circ\hPhi_a$, where $G$ is convergent and $\Phi$ is generically of maximal rank, implies that $H$ is convergent; this result was first proved by Gabrielov \cite{Gab} and three different proofs can be found in \cite{BBC,EH,Malg}. \end{remark}

 It remains to prove Proposition \ref{prop:QuasianalyticExtensionReplacement}, which addresses the problem of extension of a quasianalytic function defined on $\Phi(K)$ to a neighbourhood of $b=\Phi(a)$.
 Our proof of Proposition \ref{prop:QuasianalyticExtensionReplacement} depends on explicit combinatorial methods involving power substitutions and combinatorial blowings-up, for which it will be more convenient to use cubes rather than arbitrary compact sets.
 We begin with two lemmas and a more careful coordinate description of combinatorial blowings-up and power substitutions.